Okanjo/okanjo-docs/static/docs/ads/ProductAPI.md

 #### Query Parameters

 q ((optional))
 :   Query search string.
+Returns products that are related to the given string.
 E.g. `skyline print` marketplace_status ((optional, default is `live`))
 :   Limits products to the given environment.
 Either `testing` or `live`. marketplace_id ((optional))